 THINGS TO BE MINDFUL OF WHEN YOU ARE HERE

-These are some things that you need to be mindful of when you visit Medellin, or when you talk to Paisas.
-Do this and you will have many friends and a peaceful stay here.
+You need to be mindful of some things when you visit Medellin or when you talk to Paisas.
+Do this, and you will have many friends and a peaceful stay here.

 - NEVER TALK ABOUT PABLO ESCOBAR OR NARCOS TO A PAISA

 Paisas hate it when you open a conversation with anything Narcos related.
 Remember that there were many victims of the drug war during the city’s dark times, and you never know if someone you are talking to lose a family member at that time.
-I had this in mind before coming here so I never did it, but I saw some sour reaction when foreigners would open a conversation with this topic.
+Before coming here, I had this in mind, so I never did it, but I saw some aggressive reactions when foreigners would open a conversation with this topic.

 - NEVER COMPARE MEDELLIN TO BOGOTA IF YOU DON’T WANT TO END UP IN A LONG DEBATE

 Colombians are regionalists.
 They are prouder of being part of a region than being a collective Colombians.
-There are certain rivalries here, and none more apparent than the rivalry between the Paisas and Rolos (people living in Bogotá).
-Don’t even think about comparing both cities, or else you will get on the wrong side of the Paisas and you will be drawn in a never-ending argument on who is better.
+There are individual rivalries here, and none more apparent than the rivalry between the Paisas and Rolos (people living in Bogotá).
+Don’t even think about comparing both cities, or else you will get on the wrong side of the Paisas, and you will be drawn into a never-ending argument on who is better.

 - WEAR GREEN WHEN YOU WATCH AN ATLETICO NACIONAL MATCH

 We watched a football match between Atletico Nacional (Medellin) and Milionarios (Milionarios).
-I was about to wear blue, good thing my German friend told me that it is a stupid thing to do because blue is Milionario’s color.
-It was highly possible that Atletico Nacional might have ganged up on me had I worn blue during the match.
+I was about to wear blue; my German friend told me not to because blue is Milionario’s color.
+Atletico Nacional might have ganged up on me had I worn blue during the match.

 The rivalry between Paisas and Rolos extended to football too.
 So to be safe, wear green in the match to show your support to the local team.

 Give Medellin a visit, and I am sure that you will fall in love with it too, just like I did.
-It is a city that I plan to stay long-term in the near future.
+It is a city that I plan to stay in long-term soon.